auth0/auth0-common-logging/README.md

        .on('uncaughtException', exit(1));
 ```

-### http watcher
+### http event logger

-The process watcher emit log entries for the following events of a node.js process instance:
+The http event logger log entries for the following events of a node.js process instance:

 -  `listening`